jiaaro/jiaaro/_posts/2016-05-15-a-path-to-fluency.md

 **Entertainment: You can trick yourself into learning.**
 Spanish tech news on twitter and RSS make it easier to practice every day without it feeling like work.
 I also picked up some [translated graphic novels](http://amzn.to/1XdgCCa).
 Comics, graphic novels, and manga make it _much_ easier to get the gist of the story without struggling too much.
 There are also [“side-by-side” readers](http://amzn.to/1TfLbTd) which have the same text in two langauges – English on the left, Spanish on the right.

-Be careful of things that are too difficult for you though.
-Feeling like you’re in over your head makes it hard to stay focused and it's demoralizing.
+Be careful of things that are too difficult for you.
+Feeling like you’re in over your head makes it hard to stay focused and it’s demoralizing.

 **TV and Movies are a siren song.**
 At least early on; I’m still not able to keep up.
-They seem like a great way to practice, but the pace it too fast and there are a lot of idioms.
+They seem like a great way to practice, but the pace is too fast and there are a lot of idioms.

 **Traditional methods don’t work (for me).**
-Stuff like rosetta stone, “Learn Spanish” books, podcasts, etc really bore me to death.
+Stuff like Rosetta Stone, “Learn Spanish” books, podcasts, etc bore me to death.
 Motivation is as, or more, important than the information and exercises.
-“I’ll know Spanish if I do this hard-ass work” is not enough on it’s own.
+“I’ll know Spanish if I do this hard-ass work,” is not enough on it’s own.

-I don’t know how anyone learns language that way. ¯\_(ツ)_/¯
+I don’t know how _anyone_ learns language that way. ¯\_(ツ)_/¯

 **Visiting Mexico was a huge motivator.**
 Really.
 Nothing makes me want grind through Spanish lessons like being surrounded by native speakers.